Prof. Chris Mason, MBBS, PhD, FSB, FRCSI, FRCS

 Currently, he is a member of Regulatory Affairs and also Strategic Adviser of Health Care & Medical Strategy in Abe Cabinet.
 He is also Special Strategic Adviser in Osaka City and Osaka Prefecture.
 Previously, he worked as a member of Intellectual Property Committee of Koizumi & Abe Cabinet.
 His professional activities & appointments include Committee for Industry-Academia Relationship, Ministry of Education, Science and Culture of Japan, Vice Chairman, Bio-Venture Association Originated from Universities, and others.

-Reader in Immunology and Immunotherapy, University College London, UK
+Professor of Clinical Cell and Gene Therapy, University College London, UK

 Emma Morris is a Reader in Immunology and Immunotherapy at UCL and Honorary Consultant in Haematology/Stem Cell Transplantation at UCLH and the Royal Free.
 She trained in Medicine at Cambridge University graduating in 1992.
 Following qualification she completed general medical training at Guys’ Hospital London and specialist Haematology training at The London and St Bartholomew’s Hospitals London, Addenbrookes’ Hospital Cambridge and subsequently UCLH, London.
 During this time she secured a Wellcome Trust Clinical Research Training Fellowship and completed a PhD in haematopoietic stem cell biology at the University of Cambridge.
 On completion of speciality training in 2002 she has established her own Research Group, working alongside Professor Hans Stauss, funded by Leukaemia and Lymphoma Research, the Medical Research Council and Cancer Research UK.
 Her research team (currently 6 scientists and 1 clinical trial co-ordinator) is developing novel gene and cell therapies for the treatment of haematological malignancies.
 She is the Chief Investigator of 3 Phase I ‘first time in man’ studies.
 These studies involve the testing of genetically modified immune cells in leukaemia and/or stem cell transplant patients.
 She is a Board Member of the British Society for Gene and Cell Therapy, on the Editorial Board of the British Journal of Haematology, Director of the UCL/UCLH Biomedical Research Centre Inflammation, Infection and Immunity Programme, Immunotherapy Theme Lead of the UCL Experimental Cancer Medicine Centre, Chair of the UCL GM Safety Committee for Clinical Trials.